toastclub/pinefore/README.md

 - Documentation is inherently more ambiguous than code
 - Users can verify their data is stored responsibly

+The apps and the extension are both open source.
+The frontend & backend are developed in a monorepo, **and this monorepo is about 25% open source** (in total, we estimate that nearly 50% of our code will be OSS).
+The open source components includes most middleware and helper functions.
+The closed source code is mostly the "glue" between these interesting pieces (eg. the router, the database).
+We are ultimately running a business, and we intend to offer paying customers the very best.
+The success of the business allows me to devote more time to the project.
+By open sourcing the more interesting parts, we intend to foster a community of "competitors" on the fediverse, that offer different takes on this problem.
+In other words, instead of a homogenous cluster of instances, we want many unique variants.

 ## Notes

-- There are no docs here.
+- The docs used to be here, but they aren't anymore.
 That's due to an edgecase in our build system, arising from symlinks
-- Contributions are accepted, however local development is expected to be difficult
+- Contributions are accepted, however local development is expected to be difficult due to the fact that not everything is open source
-- The database schema is not included
+- The database schema is currently not included, but in some cases it can be inferred from usage
 - The package.json is currently not included, due to the file system structure